 What Are General Obligation Bonds?

 It is far less likely that an entire municipal government will face serious financial difficulty than for specific municipal project to fail to generate its anticipated income.
-Investors can buy general obligation bonds directly, but there are several mutual funds and exchange-traded funds (ETFs) that specialize in general obligation securities, among them is Vanguard's Tax-Exempt Bond ETF (symbol VTEB), a passively-managed municipal bond index security.
+Investors can buy GO bonds directly, but there are several mutual funds and exchange-traded funds (ETFs) that make the process easier by specializing in general obligation securities.
+Among them is Vanguard's Tax-Exempt Bond ETF (symbol VTEB), a passively-managed municipal bond index security.
 Investing in a municipal bond fund or ETF offers a degree of diversification unavailable to all but the most affluent investors.

 What Are Revenue Bonds?

 Typically, most bond fund managers will invest in a combination of general obligation and revenue bonds.
-Literature provided by the fund company will provide an idea of how a specific fund is invested.
+Literature provided by the fund company will provide more details of the investments carried within a specific fund.